Risheit/cscd58-load-balancer/README.md

 ```

 Based off the server by [github user bradmontgomery](https://gist.github.com/bradmontgomery/2219997).
 It provides the option to pass in a delay in seconds, to simulate long running server processes or slow net connections.
+The server can handle GET, HEAD, and POST requests made to it, and responds with dummy html.

+By default, the server opens at 0.0.0.0 on port 8000.

 ### Basic Load Balancer (`basic_loadbalancer.py`)
 ```